Psyche Matashitemo: Characters

 Yumeo is the boss of the talented hunting group, Negative Rain, a group of special ability holders who erase the powers of people who use them for evil.
 He has the power to erase other peoples' abilities, but only if they agree with it.

-Manga
+Publication

 Psyche Matashitemo is written and illustrated by Tsubasa Fukuchi.
-It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from July 9, 2014 to December 26, 2018.
-The series was collected into fifteen tankōbon volumes published by Shogakukan, from November 18, 2014 to February 18, 2019.
+It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from July 9, 2014, to December 26, 2018.
+The series was collected into fifteen tankōbon volumes published by Shogakukan, from November 18, 2014, to February 18, 2019.

 The manga was licensed in Indonesia by Elex Media Komputindo in 2016 as Saike's Repeated Days.